LadyAelita/5e-n1300/en_US/Pages/Journal/Organizations/Defiant.md

 ## Appearance

 Defiant's members share an extravagant, alternative, looks-over-comfort style, which has become synonymous with the faction.
-The pioneer of that style is [Amanda](#!Pages/Journal/Characters/Amanda.md), who owns an apparel shop in the Defiant District.
+The pioneer of that style is [Amanda](#!Pages/Journal/Characters/Amanda.md), who owns an apparel shop in the Defiance District.

 Every member of the faction also wears a patch with the faction's symbols